Tom Sawyer Island: History of Disneyland's Tom Sawyer Island

 The area opened in 1956, one year after the opening of Disneyland Park.

-Prior to the debut of Fantasmic! in 1992, when the south end of the Island was re-built to facilitate the nighttime show, Tom Sawyer Island saw very little change. in 2007 the Island received major upgrades, new show elements, and a complete re-theming when it re-opened as Pirate's Lair on Tom Sawyer Island.
+Prior to the debut of Fantasmic! in 1992, when the south end of the Island was re-built to facilitate the nighttime show, Tom Sawyer Island saw very little change.
+On May 25, 2007 the Island received major upgrades, new show elements, and a complete re-theming when it re-opened as Pirate's Lair on Tom Sawyer Island.
 The re-theming added characters and elements from and inspired by the Pirates of the Caribbean film series.
 A justification behind connecting the Tom Sawyer and pirate themes came in the form of a chapter from The Adventures of Tom Sawyer where Tom, Huck and Joe Harper go off to play pirates on a nearby island.

 Pirate's Lair on Tom Sawyer Island's opening coincided with the theatrical release of Pirates of the Caribbean: At World's End.

 On January 11, 2016, Pirate's Lair on Tom Sawyer Island, along with the other attractions and shows along the Rivers of America, closed temporarily for the construction of Star Wars: Galaxy's Edge.
 Pirate's Lair on Tom Sawyer Island reopened on June 16, 2017.